-AT (Austria) CZ (Czech) DK (Denmark) ES (Spain) NO (Norway) PT (Portugal) SE (Sweden) NL (Netherland) CH (Switzerland)
+AT (Austria) CH (Switzerland) CZ (Czech) DK (Denmark) ES (Spain) NL (The Netherlands) NO (Norway) PT (Portugal) SE (Sweden)

-The quality of data (number of parameters filled, coverage of technologies, data consistency) is distinctive for different technologies as shown in Figure 35.
+The quality of data (number of parameters filled, coverage of technologies, data consistency) is distinctive for different technologies, as shown in Figure 35.
 Building measures technologies had the best data coverage.
-In case of renewable energy sources, popular PV and solar thermal applications, together with heat pumps are covered quite well, while cooling units, PVT collectors (still quite new on the market) or biomass combined heat and power (lack of experience in building integrated solutions) are covered much less.
+In the case of renewable energy sources, popular PV and solar thermal applications, together with heat pumps, are covered quite well, while cooling units, PVT collectors (still quite new on the market) or biomass combined heat and power (lack of experience in building integrated solutions) are much less covered.

 The next chapters show some important findings from the survey and compare the results with a review made for selected technology in journals.
-To show dependency of annual parameters on climate, several energy analyses have been done as well.
+To show the dependency of annual parameters on climate, several energy analyses have been done as well.